MarieP87/GCD/README.md

 The current directory countains the R script to perform the peer assignement for the course Getting and Creating Data course.

 ## Data
 The data set used for this project was obtained from an experiment carried out on a group of 30 subjects.
-Each person performed six activities and different features were collected from the accelerometers from their Samsung Galaxy S smartphones.
+Each person performed six activities, and different features were collected from their Samsung Galaxy S smartphone.
 The data was partitionned into two groups, a train and a test data sets countaining respectively 70% and 30% of the initial data.

 A full description is available at the site where the data was obtained: